 Spring bulbs aren't just ordinary plants.
 Their flowers, which bloom in various colors, are vibrant enough to breathe life into the drabbest flower border.
 Beauty's one thing; timeliness is another.
-Spring-flowering bulbs reappear just when we most need color: early spring.
-To enjoy the treat of seeing them push up through the soil in spring, though, remember to plant them at the right time (and in the right way) in fall, according to your growing zone.
+Many spring-flowering bulbs reappear in early spring, just when we need a pop of color the most.
+If you want to enjoy them pop through the soil once spring comes around, remember to plant them at the right time (and in the right way) in the fall, according to your growing zone.

 When to Plant Spring Bulbs:

 - Zone 8: December

 To determine planting depth, go by bulb height.
 Dig a hole three times deeper than the height of the bulb.
 So for a bulb 1 inch tall, go 3 inches deep.

 It also matters which way you place the bulb into its hole.
 Inspect the bulb for either a point or tiny roots.
 If you find a point, that's the top.
 If you find roots, that's the bottom.
 Place the bulb in the ground such that the top points skyward.
 If you can't make out a top but do find roots, place the end with those roots at the hole's bottom.
 When planting, sprinkle bulb fertilizer in the hole and water (but don't flood the area, which causes bulb rot).

 Spring's the time when spring bulbs need the most moisture.
 If you aren't getting much rainfall, it's up to you to supply water from the time you first spot flower buds until two weeks after flowering.
 Ensure that the water is penetrating down to bulb-level underground.
 Most types of spring bulbs grow best in well-drained soil in full sun.

 After flowering finishes, deadhead them (remove the dead flowers), but leave the foliage alone as long as it remains green.
 Your plants are gaining nutrients through photosynthesis during this time.
 You'll deprive them of nutrition if you rob them of their leaves.